shikijs/shiki/docs/references/engine-js-compat.md

 | yaml               | ✅ OK           |                48 |               - |      |
 | zenscript          | ✅ OK           |                21 |               - |      |
 | zig                | ✅ OK           |                51 |               - |      |

+###### Table Field Explanations

+- **Highlight Match**: Highlight results match with the WASM engine with the [sample snippets](https://github.com/shikijs/textmate-grammars-themes/tree/main/samples).
+- **Patterns Parsable**: Number of regex patterns that can be parsed by the JavaScript RegExp engine.
+- **Patterns Failed**: Number of regex patterns that can't be parsed by the JavaScript RegExp engine (throws error).
+- **Diff**: Length of characters that are different between the highlight result of two engines.

 ## Mismatched Languages